yarovoy-it/consumer/README.md

 # Consumer

 Application which you can use for saving as much as you want numbers.
-Then we can get mean of numbers consumed by application in the last 5 minutes.
+Then you can get mean of numbers consumed by application in the last 5 minutes.

 # Technologist

-- Java (17)
+- Java (11)
 - Spring Boot
 - H2database
 - Spring Boot Jdbc